HiuSumJaimeYue/Employee-Tracker/README.md

 In this employee tracker application, it allows you to view, add employees/departments/roles and update employee's role.
 When you run the employee tracker application, you can see the options of action you want to do.

-The technologies I used in this project is Node.js, Inquirer and MySQL.
+The technologies I used in this project are Node.js, Inquirer and MySQL.

 Below are the links to this repository and the video of demostration.